-Whether you’re currently pursuing a degree in computer science, an aspiring self-taught developer, or a coding boot camp student, mastering the craft of programming is a perpetual struggle.
-To assist in your learning – courtesy of the Coding Dojo instructors – here are seven tips on how to learn programming faster.
+Whether you’re currently pursuing a degree in computer science, a veteran using the GI Bill to choose their next mission, an aspiring self-taught developer, or a coding boot camp student, mastering the craft of programming is a perpetual struggle.
+To assist in your learning – courtesy of the Coding Dojo instructors – here are seven tips on how to code faster.

 Hint: Build a project as you go through the material.
 A personal project is often the best starting point.

 2. Learn the Programming Fundamentals to Gain Core Knowledge